 The Fabric of Life

 It’s only when you start to think about its widespread use, that you realise how important cotton is.

 From your little one’s baby blanket that they snuggle up to every night, to their cot bedding where they rest their gentle heads.
-Not forgetting, comforters, clothing, and swaddle blankets.
+Not forgetting, comforters, clothing, and of course swaddle blankets.

-In a world of growing ethically minded consumers, organic cotton continues to be a smart choice for our precious families.
+That's why we only use organic cotton muslin for all the products in our collection.
+In a world of growing ethically minded people, we believe that organic cotton continues to be the smartest choice for your precious family.